PaolaG01/PaolaG01/README.md

 🎓 Education
 - BSc in Industrial and Management Engineering :chart_with_upwards_trend:
-- MSc in Computer Engineering :computer:
+- MSc in Computer Engineering - Artificial Intelligence and Human-Centered Computing :computer:

 📫 My Contacts
 - Email: paola.grotti@edu.unige.it